 How dentists carry out dental extraction

-In some cases, the infection is so bad that it causes the disintegration of parts of the tooth.
-This type of complication requires surgical extraction where the dentist make a small incision on the gum holding the target infected tooth and then carefully removes all the disintegrated parts of that particular tooth.
+In some cases, the infection (Dental Abscess) is so bad that it causes the disintegration of parts of the tooth.
+This type of complication requires surgical extraction where the dentist makes a small incision on the gum holding the target infected tooth and then carefully removes all the disintegrated parts of that particular tooth.

 After the tooth is extracted, the dentist will need to keep the open wound clean to reduce the risk of infection.
 The wound will be given time to heal before the dentist can think about replacements and there is quite a number to choose from.
 Here are some of the most commonly used replacements for extracted teeth here in Vita Dental Spring;